-Republican presidential candidates prepared Tuesday for their first major test of the primary season, making last-minute whistle-stops throughout Iowa in hopes of swaying many undecided caucus-goers.
+Republican presidential candidates made a final push in Iowa hours ahead of Tuesday's first major test of the primary season, making last-minute whistle-stops in hopes of swaying many undecided caucus-goers.

 Polls show the race in Iowa has narrowed to a three-man contest among former Massachusetts Gov. Mitt Romney, Texas Rep. Ron Paul and former Pennsylvania Sen. Rick Santorum.

-Romney was set to hold a rally Tuesday in the capital, Des Moines, while Santorum planned to join a couple of other candidates at a Rock the Vote event for local high school students.
+Romney held a rally in the capital, Des Moines, while Santorum and Paul joined other candidates at a Rock the Caucus event for local high school students.
 Texas Gov. Rick Perry was preparing a final push, meeting early Tuesday with his volunteers and then holding two town hall-style meetings.

-But by Tuesday morning, Romney was backpedaling, telling MSNBC television: "It's hard to predict exactly what's going to happen.
-I think I'll be among the top group."
+Although Romney began the week proclaiming, "We're going to win this thing," he was backpedaling on Tuesday.
+"It's hard to predict exactly what's going to happen.
+I think I'll be among the top group," he told MSNBC.

-Santorum has gained ground among conservative Christians, who like his anti-abortion record and see Romney as too centrist.
+"We're at a critical path.
+Who is the candidate who has a vision for America?" said Santorum, who has gained ground among conservative Christians who like his anti-abortion record and see Romney as too centrist.

 Priority No. 1

-But Romney may withstand those challenges because many Iowa Republicans see him as the candidate most likely to defeat Obama.
+Romney may withstand such challenges because many Iowa Republicans see him as the candidate most likely to defeat Obama.

 At a Monday night rally in Davenport, voter Nancy Rudnick told NPR that she thought Romney "has the ability to turn this country around and to beat Obama."
 Asked which of the two was most important, she answered: "Beating Obama."